 Under this tax provision business owners can finance, purchase or lease the equipment.
-Purchases totals cap at $2.5M.
-The total write off has increased from $50K in 2017 to $1M in 2018.
+Purchases totals cap at $2.62M.
+The Section 179 deduction for 2021 is $1,050,000 (up from $1,040,000 in 2020).
 Plus Section 179 can be applied to equipment that is either new or used.
 One of the biggest stipulations is that a business must use the equipment or software more than 50% of the time to qualify for the Section 179 Deduction.

 When considering the purchase of new equipment as a business owner you need to weigh the pros against the cons.
 Purchasing new equipment for your business needs can provide plenty of value.
 If your equipment is worthy for consideration of an upgrade the benefits of buying new equipment could prove to be significant.